 Web and local compartments

-Metro style apps built for Windows using JavaScript can contain content stored in a local or Web compartment.
+Metro style apps built for Windows using JavaScript can contain content stored in a local or web compartment.
 Script files acquired from the Windows Store (and originally packaged with the app) can access Windows Runtime APIs, but content dynamically downloaded from the web runs with restricted capabilities.

 Windows Runtime components